ColemanRHarris/mxnorm/paper.md

 # Acknowledgements

 We would like to extend sincere thanks to Samantha Bowell for her feedback on the `mxnorm` package.
 We would also like to thank Eliot McKinley, Joseph Roland, Qi Liu, Martha Shrubsole, Ken Lau, and Robert Coffey for their help in making this work possible.
-This work is supported by NIH grants U2CCA233291, R01MH123563.
+This work was supported by NIH grants U2CCA233291 and R01MH123563.

 # References